knmoriwaki/cosmoglint/README.md

 pip install -e .
 ```

-Several libraries in `requirements.txt` needs to be additionally installed to use the scripts and notebooks.
+Libraries in `requirements.txt` needs to be additionally installed to use the scripts and notebooks.

 ## Training